selemondev/vscode-shadcn-svelte/README.md

 </p>

 > [!NOTE]
-> The Shadcn Svelte VSCode Extension supports both Svelte 4 and Svelte 5.
+> The Shadcn Svelte VSCode Extension now supports both Svelte 4 and Svelte 5.
 The following are the abbreviations for help, imports and usage of the respective Svelte versions: Svelte 4: `cn-help`, `cni-accordion` and `cnx-accordion`.
 Svelte 5: `cn-x-help`, `cni-x-accordion` and `cnx-accordion-next`.

 This VSCode extension enables you to install [shadcn/svelte](https://shadcn-svelte.com) components directly from your IDE ✨.